 The first transistors made by GEC were the GET1 and GET2 point-contact switching types, for which I have data sheets dated 1953 and 1954, although GEC certainly had experimental versions several years before that.
-These transistors are characteristic of early point-contact types in that the base lead emerges from the opposite end of the cylindrical can from the emitter and collector.
-This is because the base wire is attached to one side of the germanium die, and the collector and emitter point-contacts press upon the other.
-Both types use a squat cylindrical aluminium can, with what looks like rubber end caps through which the wires emerge.
+These transistors are characteristic of early point-contact types in that the base lead emerges from the opposite end of the cylindrical body from the emitter and collector.
+This is because the base wire is attached to one side of the germanium die, and the collector and emitter point-contacts press upon the opposite side.
+Both types use a squat cylindrical aluminium cylinder with what looks like rubber end caps through which the wires emerge.
 Early versions have the GEC logo and the part number engraved in the metal; later examples have a shrink-fit yellow plastic band with that infomation printed upon it.
 Specimens in original condition come in a small sealed polyethylene packet containing a printed card bearing the words 'CRYSTAL TRIODE' and various details.

 The above two GET types were the only point-contact transistors sold commercially by GEC, although I doubt that they were ever offered to anyone other than government research institutions like Harwell Laboratory.
 However, a small number of point-contact transistors in the EW experimental series are mentioned in the literature.
 One is the EW51, another switching transistor.
 I have some examples in original packets as shown, which contain a card printed 'POINT CONTACT GERMANIUM TRIODE'.
 I have another loose with its card, which is printed 'CRYSTAL VALVE' and has the part number crudely rubber-stamped on it.